 Proactive communication and engagement lay the foundation for successful airport projects.
 Public involvement early and often is essential.

 Communication is vital to finding success at home and in the workplace.
-Yet, in this time of COVID-19 and many people working remotely, it may feel like all you do is communicate.
+Yet, as more companies have shifted their people to remote working environments, it may feel like all you do is communicate.
 Between video and conference calls, emails and calendar invites, you may be experiencing communication overload.
-Effective, thoughtful, and concise communication has never been more important.
+Effective, thoughtful and concise communication has never been more important.

 Project communication in aviation is no exception.
 Though every airport project is unique, they all share a need for identifying stakeholders, being inclusive, and writing and messaging to reach and engage your audience.
 Here are five ways you can create effective stakeholder engagement for your next airport project.

 1. Develop a public involvement plan